 Understanding Your Hybrid Cloud Attack Surface

-Your attack surface spans both on-premises and cloud infrastructures, so securing hybrid cloud environments demands a full picture of potential vulnerabilities.
-Studies show 30%1 of organizations find it hard to keep their data center and public cloud environments secure.
+Your attack surface isn’t just one thing anymore—it’s spread across on-premises infrastructure and public cloud resources.
+This makes securing hybrid cloud environments feel like you’re trying to defend multiple castles at once.
+Studies show 30% of organizations find it hard to keep their data center and public cloud environments secure.

 Mapping Cloud Resource Dependencies